DPsurv: Dual-Prototype Evidential Fusion for Uncertainty-Aware and Interpretable Whole-Slide Image Survival Prediction: Experiments

-\textbf{Survival decision interpretation} Figure~\ref{fig:interpretability}C illustrates how the decision-making process can be interpreted within the DPsurv framework.
-By mapping components to their corresponding risk evidence, we can visualize the relative risk distribution within a WSI.
-This enables the model to perform risk assessment and assign each component a reasonable risk level.
-For example, tumor regions are identified as the highest-risk areas, a finding that was confirmed by pathologists.
-Furthermore, by zooming into ROIs, we can link distinct morphological patterns to their associated risks, thereby facilitating a deeper understanding of the relationship between histologic characteristics and risk.
+\textbf{Decision-level interpretability.} Figure~\ref{fig:interpretability}C illustrates how survival decisions can be interpreted within the \textbf{component evidence mixture}.
+By linking components to their corresponding risk evidence, DPsurv produces a spatial risk distribution over the WSI (Remark~\ref{rem:component_risk}), allowing different tissue regions to be associated with distinct risk levels.
+Tumor regions are consistently assigned the highest risk, which was further confirmed by pathologists.
+By further examining local ROIs, the model can directly associate localized morphological patterns with their predicted risk levels, enabling fine-grained risk attribution beyond slide-level predictions.
+This is particularly useful in heterogeneous tumor microenvironments, where identifying localized high-risk regions is often clinically important.
+Additional interpretability results and an expert evaluation by two board-certified pathologists are provided in Appendix~\ref{extended_interp}.

-\textbf{Comparison with attention map} While attention heatmaps offer some interpretability by indicating which patches receive higher weights in the decision process, they remain limited to the feature level.
+\textbf{Comparison with attention maps.} While attention heatmaps provide a form of interpretability by indicating which patches receive higher weights in the decision process, they remain limited to the feature level.
 In contrast, DPsurv provides a more structured and clinically meaningful interpretability framework, moving beyond patch-level weighting to deliver multi-level, pathology-informed, and quantitatively grounded explanations that better align with clinical reasoning and decision-making.
+We further discuss the potential utility of DPsurv in Appendix~\ref{appendix_discussion}.